You open the old binder. Inside, some pictures, torn pages and a letter:

 […] “I am not proud of having followed them in secret, but if it were not for that I would not have seen the insect.
 At first, I thought they were hunting it, but then I realized their interaction looked more like a conversation.”

 “As you know, trying to publish this information only led to ridicule and me being cast out from academia.
 That is why I spent my life trying to prove their existence.

 “Thank you again for your help, friend.
 I cannot do this alone at my age.

-Sources: A dusty box full of pictures and documents; Library of Congress; Met Museum; Ian Stutton, Udo Schmidt and Katja Schulz on flickr; Anaxibia on Wikimedia; NSW State Library.
+Sources: Library of Congress; Met Museum; Ian Stutton, Udo Schmidt and Katja Schulz on flickr; Anaxibia on Wikimedia; NSW State Library.